vitaly-t/pg-promise/README.md

 * its own, more flexible query formatting;
 * event reporting for connectivity, errors, queries and transactions;
 * declarative approach to controlling query results;
-* support for all popular promise libraries.
+* support for all popular promise libraries + ES6 generators

 # Installing
 ```